Giant magnetoelectric effect in pure manganite-manganite heterostructures: Abstract

 \section{Abstract}

-We demonstrate that manganite heterostructures of the form $(Insulator)/(LaMnO_3)_n/(SrMnO_3)_n/(Insulator)$ show strong multiferroicity with magnetic ordering being induced by ferroelectric charge ordering.
-Ferroelectric polarization is produced by charges leaking from $LaMnO_3$ side to the $SrMnO_3$ side on account of the effective nearest-neighbor repulsion of electrons resulting from electron-phonon interaction.
-The origin of the ferromagnetism is due to double exchange when a particle virtually hops to its unoccupied neighboring site and back.
-Furthermore, we also demonstrate that a striking giant magnetoelectric effect occurs due to the strong coupling between the charge and spin orderings.
+Obtaining strong magnetoelectric couplings in bulk materials and heterostructures is an ongoing challenge.
+We demonstrate that manganite heterostructures of the form ${\rm (Insulator)/(LaMnO_3)_n/(CaMnO_3)_n/(Insulator)}$ show strong multiferroicity in magnetic manganites where ferroelectric polarization is realized by charges leaking from ${\rm LaMnO_3}$ to ${\rm CaMnO_3}$ due to repulsion.
+Here, an effective nearest-neighbor electron-electron (electron-hole) repulsion (attraction) is generated by cooperative electron-phonon interaction.
+Double exchange, when a particle virtually hops to its unoccupied neighboring site and back, produces magnetic polarons that polarize antiferromagnetic regions.
+Thus a striking giant magnetoelectric effect ensues when an external electrical field enhances the electron leakage across the interface.

-\section{INTRODUCTION}
+\section{Introduction}

-Oxides such as manganites display a rich interplay of various orbital, charge, and spin orders when rare-earth dopants are added to the parent oxide.
-While significant progress has been made in characterizing the bulk doped materials, the heterostructures produced from two parent oxides is an area of active research \cite{ahn}.
-Several novel phenomena, that have no counter part in the bulk samples, seem to emerge from the interface/heterostructure physics \cite{pbl1}.
-In fact, the challenge is to technologically exploit this new physics and develop new useful devices that can meet future challenges such as miniaturization, dissipationless operation/manipulation (such as read/write capability), energy storage, etc.
+Complex oxides such as manganites display a rich interplay of various orbital, charge, and spin orders when rare-earth dopants are added to the parent oxide.
+While significant progress has been made in characterizing the bulk doped materials, the heterostructures produced from two parent oxides is an area of active research \cite{ahn,millis0}.
+In these heterostructures, the accompanying quantum confinement, anisotropy, heterogeneity, and the enhanced gradients (in magnetic moments, electric potential, orbital polarization, etc.) across the interface result in novel phenomena that have no counter part in the bulk samples \cite{pbl1} In fact, the challenge is to technologically exploit this new physics and develop new useful devices that can meet future demands such as miniaturization, dissipationless operation/manipulation (such as read/write capability), energy storage, etc \cite{mannhart0,mannhart01,hwang0,spaldin0,tokura0,dagotto0,ramesh0}.